CharlyMannion/CMannion_CV/README.md

 I am currently enrolled in Northcoders' remote Developer Pathway course, and will graduate in December 2020.
 Northcoders is a multi-award winning bootcamp, where I intend to hone the skills required to become a full-stack software developer.

-* Fundamentals: TDD, pair programming, OOP
+* Fundamentals and Best Practice: TDD, pair programming, OOP
 * Back End: Node.js, APIs, databases, Express, SQL
 * Front End: semantic HTML, responsive CSS, UX, React